kstastny/Talks/tpl-dataflow/presentation/slides/index.md

 > BasicPipeline

-' TODO show - how it runs sequentially in context of one block ' TODO show - how it can run in parallel in context of one block ' explain how to setup everything - how to create and link blocks, how to send data (Post and Async), how to receive data (ActionBlock or AsObservable)

 ***

 ## Block Completion

 * blocks should not expect any more messages
 * allows a block to finish processing messages

-TODO example, await task, error handling
 ***

 ## Error Handling